(no subject)

 [personal profile] oursin

-Happy birthday, [personal profile] aedifica, [personal profile] the_rck and [personal profile] thornsilver!
+Happy birthday, [personal profile] br3nda and [personal profile] wizardtower!

 Daily Happiness